 Housing Check-In and Check-Out

 Summer Housing Assistants are available to check-in conference attendees within a one-hour time period for camps with up to 100 campers, and a two-hour time period for camps with over 100 campers.
-If additional check-in hours are required, the conference is assessed a charge.
 Check-in time will be established by this office and the sponsoring group.
 Any group having special check-in needs may negotiate other arrangements.